Estimated reading time: 10 minutes

 Truthfully, it was a little (okay, very) scary for me to buckle down and face my finances.
 It’s one thing to blow smoke at those around you, it’s an entirely different story when you get (brutally) honest with yourself.

 Like many Americans, I liked the “idea” of living on a budget but I wasn’t sure about the reality.
 Thinking about creating a budget, versus actually creating a budget entails more than going-through-the-motions; it requires a change in your mindset.

 Sometimes (okay, almost always), change is a tough one to tackle for one big reason: embarrassment!
 I GET this!
 Part of your monthly expenses may include several not-so-little debts (like that high-interest credit card).
 And, sometimes, thinking about debt is overwhelming at best, and mortifying at worst.

 Truth-be-told, I’ve had debt — and I’m talking a lot of debt, both personally as well as professionally.
 I was determined to get out from under that burden.
 It was tough and it was embarrassing.
 But I also reached a point where I didn’t care what I had to do (or give up) or how long it took.
 I had to get brutally honest with myself and to commit fully.
 I gave myself a timeframe of when I would see the light at the end of the tunnel. and started making a dent in my debt.

 I had plenty to show for my debt, but my future looked uncertain.
 I knew my debt wasn’t there because I didn’t like pretty things, because clearly, I did — and still do.
 But since I almost always bought the pretty thing, those results clearly showed in my debt.
 I had to start living on a budget.

-So, if you’re in a similar situation, it’s time to stop avoiding and stop being embarrassed.
+So, if you’re in a similar situation, it’s time to stop avoiding and to stop being embarrassed.
 Here are the 4 steps to living on a budget and getting your finances under control!